Skip to main content

 • Windows: %USERPROFILE%\.arize\profiles\<profile>.toml

-The CLI automatically detects any ARIZE_* environment variables in your shell and offers to use them during ax config init.
+The CLI automatically detects any ARIZE_* environment variables in your shell and offers to use them during ax profiles create.
 You can also reference environment variables in config files using ${VARIABLE_NAME} syntax.

 Managing Profiles